Zequez/logseq-vault/pages/How to use Logseq and Hugo as writing and publishing tools for creating non-linear websites.md

 	- Create welcome page to site on LogSeq; use as Index
 	- Customize theme to what I actually want
 	- Publish on Github Pages as replacement of my current site at zequez.space
-- Share on Possibility Village.
+	- Share on Possibility Village; ask for feedback and proposals.
 -